siddharthalal/Session-25---Assignment-25.1/README.md

 # Problem Statement:

-We will build the random forest model for predicting house prices from boston data set.
+We will build a random forest model for predicting house prices from boston data set.

 ### Code to get data: